SQream/sqream_docs/guides/features/delete.rst

 The cleanup process actively compacts tables by writing a complete new version of column chunks with no dead space.
 This minimizes the size of the table, but can take a long time.
 It also requires extra disk space for the new copy of the table, until the operation completes.

 Cleanup operations can create significant I/O load on the database.
 Consider this when planning the best time for the cleanup process.

+If this is an issue with your environment, consider using ``CREATE TABLE AS`` to create a new table and then rename and drop the old table.

 Example